THE FUNERALS MARKET INVESTIGATION ORDER 2021

 COVID-19 AND FUNERALS

 Funerals have been severely affected by coronavirus social distancing measures.
-There are currently limits to the number of mourners able to attend a funeral service and this varies across the four jurisdictions of the UK.
-Crematoria, cemetery and burial ground operators may also have imposed local limits on the number of people who can attend funeral services.
+There are currently a range of restrictions affecting how people attend a funeral service and this varies across the four jurisdictions of the UK.
+Crematoria, cemetery and burial ground operators may also have imposed local limits on the number of mourners at services.
 Bereaved families are advised to check with their funeral director for details of local restrictions.

 To find a local funeral director, members of the National Society of Allied and Independent Funeral Directors (SAIF) can be found here and members of the National Association of Funeral Directors (NAFD) can be found here.

 Further information on the Government’s latest attendance rules for funerals can be found here.

 Arranging a funeral

 Arranging a funeral is something nobody wants to think about, but knowing where to start and what to do will make the process easier.